Robie House: Media and exhibits

-The Robie House was detailed in Ernst Wasmuth's 1910 Wasmuth Portfolio.
-(Note: An online copy of the Wasmuth Portfolio, including Plate XXXVII of Volume 2 containing a rendering of the Robie House and third floor plans, as well as an overlay of the first and second floor plans, is available through the J. Willard Marriott Library at the University of Utah.)
+The Robie House was detailed in Ernst Wasmuth's 1910 Wasmuth Portfolio, and its history and design were the focus of a 2026 book by Patrick F. Cannon.
 The Historic American Buildings Survey cataloged the building's architectural details and floor plans in the 1960s, and Donald Hoffmann wrote a book about the house in 1984.
 In addition, presentations from a 1984 symposium at the house were published in the book The Nature of Frank Lloyd Wright.
 An animated tour of the house was released on CD-ROM in 1995, and the house was depicted in a stamp issued by the United States Postal Service in 1998.
 The house has been the subject of several documentary films, including a 1975 BBC documentary, a 2004 episode of HGTV's Restore America: A Salute to Preservation series, and the 2013 PBS documentary and companion book 10 Buildings that Changed America.

 Several exhibits have featured the Robie House.
 For example, models of the house were displayed at the Cincinnati Art Museum in 1933 and at the Exhibition of American Art in Paris during 1938.
 The house was also featured in several exhibits at New York City's Museum of Modern Art (MoMA) in 1941, 1961, and 1994, and a model of the house was displayed at MoMA in 1964.
 Furniture from the house was displayed at the University of Chicago's Smart Museum of Art in 1979, and at the National Gallery of Art, while chairs from the house were displayed at New York's Cooper Hewitt Museum in 1983 and at the Boston Design Center in 1992.
 The Chicago Athenaeum organized an exhibit about the Robie House and Wright's other Chicago designs in 1992.

 The house has been depicted in other creative works as well.
 For instance, the graphic designer Steven Brower cut a pizza box into the shape of the Robie House.
 Edmund V. Gillon Jr. released a model of the house in 1998, and a rendering of the house was also included in a 2002 pop-up book about Wright's work.
 Lego started selling a model of the Robie House in 2011.
-In addition, Blue Balliett's mystery novel The Wright 3 was set in the house.
+In addition, Blue Balliett's mystery novel The Wright 3 is about the house.